Discovering Latent Knowledge in Language Models Without Supervision: Results

 \textbf{Methods.} We test four main methods: zero-shot, calibrated zero-shot, Contrast-Consistent Search (CCS), and Logistic Regression (LR).
 Zero-shot works by predicting the answer with the highest log probability according to the language model, averaged across the tokens that make up that label.
 Calibrated zero-shot works by balancing zero-shot predictions to be $50/50$ for each answer, as we describe in more detail below, similar to \citet{Zhao2021CalibrateBU}.
 For Logistic Regression we train on the training split for each dataset using $(\tilde{\phi}(x^+) , \tilde{\phi}(x^-))$ as the covariates, then evaluate on the corresponding test split.
 We treat LR as a ceiling since it uses labeled data.

 When testing CCS, we optimize it 10 times using AdamW \citep{Loshchilov2017FixingWD} with learning rate $0.01$, then take the run with the lowest unsupervised loss.
-Unless otherwise specified, we train CCS using all prompts for a single training set, then evaluate it on the corresponding test split.
+Unless otherwise specified, we train CCS using all prompts for a single training set (normalized independently for each prompt), then evaluate it on the corresponding test split.

 \textbf{Zero-shot baselines.} Zero-shot outputs sometimes suffer from miscalibration \citep{Zhao2021CalibrateBU}, in which models are biased towards predicting specific answers.
 Calibrating the outputs to be uniform over different answers can mitigate this problem.
 We use a variant of the calibration method presented in \citet{Zhao2021CalibrateBU} by balancing predictions to be 50/50 across the two output labels.
 Specifically, if $l_+$ and $l_-$ are the logits for the positive and negative label respectively, then instead of classifying an example as positive if $l_+ > l_-$, we classify it as positive if $l_+ > l_- + \gamma$, where we select the threshold $\gamma \in \mathbb{R}$ so that the predictions are balanced.
 We find this increases accuracy by about $5\%$ on average.
 Unless otherwise specified, we always report zero-shot accuracy after calibration.